-In my research I found that there are a few types of tire plugs available.
+In my research, I found that there are a few types of tire plugs available.
 They are all designed to be used in a similar fashion; plug up the puncture hole.
+All types of tire plugs can be used on your rear tire or front tire.
 But, they are not all equally effective.

 String with Rubber Cement

 Tire plugs made of rubber are not always self vulcanizing and kits with this type of plug will come with a tube of rubber cement.
 You will need to apply the cement to the rubber strip before inserting it into the tire.
 You will also need to wait until the cement dries completely before riding on the repaired tire.